The Best Little Whorehouse in Texas (film): Development

 Reynolds later said Parton "had two directors fired before we started – they were gone.
 Because I'd made so many movies and she hadn't, everyone thought it was me.
 Whether she was right or wrong in those decisions, it was amazing to me that she could do it."

-Higgins prepared for directing it by watching old George Cukor films and Dr. Pepper commercials ("They have a lot of wonderful movement", said Higgins.)
+Higgins prepared for directing by watching old George Cukor films and Dr. Pepper commercials ("They have a lot of wonderful movement", said Higgins.)

-Reynolds said he suggested to Higgins that Charles Durning be cast.
+Reynolds suggested to Higgins that Charles Durning be cast.
 "Colin is very smart, very commercial.
 They wanted Mickey Rooney, so I manipulated him a little.
 I told Colin, 'Mickey Rooney is a wonderful actor, but everyone knows that.
 You won't get any credit.
 Charles Durning can sing and dance and no one knows it, so you'll get all the credit.'"

 Adaptation

-The book of the play was restructured to make it a vehicle for Parton and Reynolds.

-The plot is basically the same as that of the stage production, with one significant difference.
-In the original, Ed Earl and Miss Mona had a one-night stand 15 years earlier, but in the film, they maintain an ongoing affair.
+While the plot mostly stays true to that of the stage production, the film was restructured to make it a vehicle for Parton and Reynolds.
+In the play, Ed Earl and Miss Mona had a one-night stand 15 years earlier, but in the film, they maintain an ongoing affair.

+In August 1980 King wrote a letter to Frank Rich where he said:

+Looks as if Hollywood is gonna really do a number on the Whorehouse movie.
+Word is that Stevie Phillips isn’t going to be allowed to produce it, Pete and Tommy are out as directors, and they’re bringing in some guy to re-write it so that it will fail to resemble anything of the stage show.
+The director, I hear, is to be one Colin Higgins; he is advertised as an English fag.
+Ned Tannen is alleged to have said...that all he wanted of Whorehouse was the title so he could make a film in which “Burt and Dolly screw their brains out.”...
+Burt Reynolds told Stevie and Pete he wants the movie to be “Smokey and the Bandit visit the Whorehouse.”

-The relationship in the film brings about not only the accusatory scene, when the sheriff—disappointed that Mona has broken her promise to close the Chicken Ranch down long enough for things to cool off—calls her a whore, but also the happy ending, when he proposes marriage to Mona, even though that might endanger his chances to be elected as a state legislator; the epilogue comments state that he is elected anyway.
+The relationship in the film brings about not only the accusatory scene, when the sheriff – disappointed that Mona has broken her promise to close the Chicken Ranch down long enough for things to cool off – calls her a whore, but also the happy ending, when he proposes marriage to Mona even though that might endanger his chances to be elected as a state legislator.
+The epilogue states that he wins the election anyway.

+King later wrote, "Though I was fond of the screenplay Pete Masterson and I put together, let’s face it: even if the Universal nabobs and Burt and Dolly come up with a movie I hardly recognize, they can’t justly be accused of having tampered with Shakespeare or having done violence to art.
+Whorehouse is an entertainment, pure and simple."